Man troopers rescued from water-filled ditch succumbs to injuries

 It remains unknown why Stanley's vehicle ran off the right side of the highway, but troopers said they found him in the submerged vehicle and performed an emergency rescue in about three minutes.

-Firefighters arrived and stabilized he man's neck, and he was flown to a Tulsa hospital in serious condition with head and internal injuries, troopers said.
+Firefighters arrived and stabilized the man's neck, and he was flown to a Tulsa hospital in serious condition with head and internal injuries, troopers said.

 Get local news delivered to your inbox!